More work doesn’t necessarily equal more productivity.

 Rituals, however, shift your attention to where it’s required the most.
 It helps you develop new work ethics and a better way to approach mundane tasks.

 You might have seen people working from off locations, for instance, replying to mail or other trivial tasks while traveling.
 You may even choose to work from your productive zones.
-For example, some people find it more creative while working from the bedroom or a park.
+For example, some people find it more creative while working in the bedroom or in a park.